 Our methods could be used to construct solutions of other sizes.
-However, the number of such solutions is expected to be extremely big.
-With 16023 racks of size eight we constructed 422449480 non-involutive solutions, so the number of non-involutive solutions of size nine is expected to be enormous, as there are 159526 racks of size nine.
+However, the number of non-involutive solutions of size nine is expected to be extremely big.
+With 16,023 racks of size eight we constructed 422,449,480 non-involutive solutions, so the number of non-involutive solutions of size nine is expected to be enormous, as there are 159,526 racks of size nine.

 The paper is organized as follows.
 In Section~\ref{IYB} we compute the number of involutive solutions.
 This is done by using a constraint satisfaction program and the language of cycle sets.
 The algorithm is described at the beginning of the section.
 As an application we enumerate several types of solutions such as indecomposable, irretractable and multipermutation solutions.
 We also enumerate counterexamples to a well-known conjecture of Gateva--Ivanova~\cite{MR2095675}.
 Finally, in Section~\ref{YB} we use a similar algorithm and the same computational techniques to enumerate racks, non-involutive solutions and, in particular, non-involutive biquandles.